Tracktion/tracktion_engine/docs/Engine_2.0_Transition.md

 ## TempoSequencePosition has Been Removed

 This class has been replaced by the more optimised and `tempo::Sequence::Position`.
 You can still create one from a `TempoSequence` using the `createPosition (tempoSquence)` function.

+## TempoSequence API changes
+The API of TempoSequence has changed slightly to make better use of the new time primitives.
+Updating to the new API should be simple.